IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 	- Stick of Good Boys: When a well-behaved dog sees this stick, it can’t help but want to play fetch with it.
 Unfortunately, the stick compels dogs to play with it until they collapse from exhaustion, and dogs will get grumpy if people stop throwing the stick or if they take it away.
 	- Chocolate Stick: This stick is flavored like chocolate.
 	- Stick of Being Different Colors: Any creature which sees this stick must succeed a DC 10 Wisdom Saving Throw or believe this stick is a random color.
 The color is different for each creature that fails, and failing creatures are compelled to mildly argue with any other creature that says it is a different color.
+- Miscellaneous loot - jewelry and coins.
+5% chance of being magic.